aroberge/friendly-traceback-docs/docs/source/tracebacks_en_3.9.rst

     Traceback (most recent call last):
-      File "TESTS:\runtime\test_type_error.py", line 124, in test_type_error4
+      File "TESTS:\runtime\test_type_error.py", line 118, in test_type_error4
         b *= a
     TypeError: unsupported operand type(s) for *=: 'set' and 'complex'

-    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by tring to do an operation not allowed on a given type of object.
+    A `TypeError` is usually caused by trying to combine two incompatible types of objects, by calling a function with the wrong type of object, or by trying to do an operation not allowed on a given type of object.

         You tried to multiply two incompatible types of objects: a `set` and a complex number

-    Exception raised on line 124 of file TESTS:\runtime\test_type_error.py.
+    Exception raised on line 118 of file TESTS:\runtime\test_type_error.py.

-       122:         a = 1j
+       116:         a = 1j
-       123:         b = {2, 3}
+       117:         b = {2, 3}
-    -->124:         b *= a
+    -->118:         b *= a
-       125:     except Exception as e:
+       119:     except Exception as e:

             b: {2, 3}
             a: 1j